rpy2/rpy2/doc/source/rinterface.rst

 The library is said to be attached to the current search path.

 .. index::
-   pair: rinterface; baseNamespaceEnv
+   pair: rinterface; baseenv
-   single: SexpEnvironment; baseNamespaceEnv
+   single: SexpEnvironment; baseenv

-.. rubric:: baseNamespaceEnv
+.. rubric:: baseenv

 The base package has a namespace, that can be accessed as an environment.

 .. note::
-   Depending on what is in `globalEnv` and on the attached packages, base objects can be masked when starting the search from `globalEnv`.
+   Depending on what is in `globalenv` and on the attached packages, base objects can be masked when starting the search from `globalenv`.
-   Use `baseNamespaceEnv`
+   Use `baseenv`
    when you want to be sure to access a function you know to be in the base namespace.